ChartBoost/chartboost-mediation-unity-sdk/com.chartboost.mediation/Documentation/setup/ad-adapters.md

 ### Replacing Consent

-If you wish to replace consent with an entirely new set of values , use:
+To replace consent with an entirely new set of values:

 ```csharp
 var consents = new Dictionary<string, bool>